jdelacm/Production-Functions/README.md

 This repository contains relevant materials, code, and resources for research on **Production Function Estimation**.

-## Compustat data, Production Functions and TFP Jorge de la Cal Medina
+## Compustat data, Production Functions and TFP

 Data: Use Create_data.do to create a dataset with firm-level financial statements.
 This code is directly from the replication files of De Locker et al (2020).
 Go through the documentation to learn about the variables.